TEIC/CETEIcean/README.md

 folder.
 Make changes and they'll show up when you reload.

 ### Use
-Run the build process and then include it in an HTML file like the simpleTest.html file in the `test/` folder.
+Run the build process and then include the generated `CETEI.js` file in an HTML document like the simpleTest.html file in the `test/` folder.
 Or, use the server-side language and framework of your choice to generate such files on demand.

 ### Customize
 The are three ways you might customize CETEIcean documents: by using CSS, by passing in behaviors at load time, or by adding behaviors after the document is loaded.
-A sample CSS file, based on the one developed by the TEI Boilerplate project is included in the `test/` folder, and may be customized as needed.
+A sample CSS file, based on the one developed by the TEI Boilerplate project, is included in the `test/` folder, and may be customized as needed.
 An example of how load-time behaviors may be added can be seen in the `test/addBehaviorTest.html` example.
 Further modifications and behaviors may be added after the document is loaded, using JavaScript.